Skip to content

 We discuss both of these methods for passing parameters further down.

-To help with setting parameters, each nf-core pipeline has an associated schema which describes the full list of parameters it accepts.
-You can find this manifest on the pipeline's page on the nf-core website, which displays a description and value type of each parameter.
+To help with setting parameters, the full list of parameters each nf-core pipeline accepts is described on its page on the nf-core website.
+This parameter list includes a description of each parameter and the type of value it accepts.
 Most parameters will have additional text to help you understand when and how a parameter should be used.
 For example, the following is from the parameter page for nf-core/rnaseq:

 Parameters and their descriptions can also be viewed in the command line using the run command with the --help parameter: